setms/book/docs/requirements/analysis.md

 and then writes down requirements.
 Different representations of the requirements help SMEs to validate them.

-It's the business analyst who integrates the perspectives from various stakeholders.
+In this approach, it's the business analyst who integrates the perspectives from various stakeholders.
 Once a sufficiently clear picture is emerging from those conversations, maybe a workshop brings all the stakeholders together to validate there is a shared understanding.